lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub037_1.png)
-▲ The event end without Leon beign able to clear the "misunderstanding."
+▲ The event end without Leon being able to clear the "misunderstanding."

 ---